 To Make Every Day Tag Day:

-- Include a contact name, address, and daytime and evening phone numbers.
+- Include a contact name, address, and daytime and evening phone numbers on their ID tag.

 - Keep your pet’s licenses, ID tag, and microchip current.
 Make sure to update the tag if you change your address or phone numbers.

 - When moving or traveling, place a temporary tag on your pet with the phone number of someone who knows how to reach you.

 - Remember that even indoor pets need tags.
 Many strays in shelters are indoor pets who escaped and got lost.